Improving Uncertainty Estimation through Semantically Diverse Language Generation: Experiments

-\paragraph{Semantic clusters.} Our method results in a $19\%$ increase of semantic clusters after generating the second output sequence, as well as a $74\%$ increase of semantic clusters after the tenth output sequence, compared to multinomial sampling with the highest-performing temperature used by the current state-of-the-art method \citep{Kuhn:23}, when averaging across all CoQA instances.
+\paragraph{Semantic clusters.} \rebuttal{Fig.~\ref{fig:num_semantic_clusters} shows that} our method results in a $19\%$ increase of semantic clusters after generating the second output sequence, as well as a $74\%$ increase of semantic clusters after the tenth output sequence, compared to multinomial sampling with the highest-performing temperature used by the current state-of-the-art method \citep{Kuhn:23}, when averaging across all CoQA instances.
 This is because \method{} explicitly searches for output sequences with different semantic meanings and practically does not sample the same output sequence twice.

-\paragraph{Computational expenses.} Our experiments show that \method{} is sample efficient.
-Using a single output sequence generated with \method{} usually already performs better than using up to ten output sequences generated with other methods.
-While it is true that generating additional output sequences with \method{} requires extra computation for the NLI model to obtain the token score ranking, the primary computational effort lies in the generation of output sequences.
+\paragraph{Computational expenses.} While it is true that generating additional output sequences with \method{} requires extra computation for the NLI model to obtain the token score ranking, the primary computational effort lies in the generation of output sequences.
 The computational expenses of a single forward and backward pass through the NLI model with a few hundred million parameters is minor compared to generating only a single token using a language model with billions of parameters.
 Since our method deterministically changes a specific token within the initial output sequence, preceding tokens do not have to be regenerated again, but only subsequent ones.
-This results in \method{} requiring at least an average of $15\%$ (TruthfulQA), $33\%$ (CoQA), and $21\%$ (TriviaQA) fewer flops compared to multinomial sampling that is used by the current state-of-the-art method \citep{Kuhn:23}.
-The method SAR \citep{Duan:23} even adds computational cost to multinomial sampling by utilizing the NLI model to evaluate the relevance of each token in the initial output sequence through a ``leave-one-out'' approach.
-In general, it can be observed that the advantage of our method over the current methods further increases with longer output sequences and larger language model sizes.
+This results in \method{} requiring at least an average of $15\%$ (TruthfulQA), $33\%$ (CoQA), and $21\%$ (TriviaQA) fewer flops compared to multinomial sampling that is used by the current state-of-the-art method \citep{Kuhn:23}. \rebuttalrm{The method SAR \citep{Duan:23} even adds computational cost to multinomial sampling by utilizing the NLI model to evaluate the relevance of each token in the initial output sequence through a ``leave-one-out'' approach.} In general, the advantage of our method over the current methods further increases with longer output sequences and larger language model sizes, \rebuttal{as illustrated in Fig.~\ref{fig:compute}}.

-Experimental details and insights into the two ablation studies on semantic clusters and computational expenses can be found in Sec.~\ref{sec:appendix_experiment_details} in the appendix.